turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 Lean on the error messages you get and expose the attributes you need in the `ProxyRating` one by one until the product page renders correctly.

-It's OK if the code is gross.
+It's OK if the code is gross, it's going away soon.

 #### Using ProxyRating in the User's Rating Page